mbalbera/guided-module-one-project-assessment-nyc-web-080519/README.md

 Try it out!
 ========================

-To play around with our project, fork and clone the repository, and then run the application through the run file `ruby bin/run.rb`
+To play around with our project, you will need your own API key from Yelp Fusion.
+Fork and clone the repository, and use the [dotenv gem](https://github.com/bkeepers/dotenv) to help set up your .env file.
+Add .env to your `.gitignore` file.
+In the .env file, create a constant variable: APIKEY=\<your fusion api key>.

+Then run `bundle install` in the terminal, and run `rake db:migrate` followeed by `rake db: seed` to set up your schema and seed the database.
+Then run the application through the run file `ruby bin/run.rb`

 Follow the prompts on the screen, and let us know if anything breaks!